-Jazz on the Move 2017 - Music of Cal Tjader
+Jazz on the Move 2017 - 100th Birthday Tribute to Dizzy Gillespie

 The Nashville Jazz Workshop, in collaboration with the Frist Center for the Visual Arts, announces the 11th season of the popular jazz performance and education series, Jazz on the Move.
 Each installment features a lecture and performance highlighting a major figure or period in jazz history.
 Presented by Nashville’s top jazz artist/educators, the series offers audiences world class music as well as an opportunity to learn more about jazz.
-The next installment in this year's series is Sunday, April 16 at 3:00 pm, celebrating Jazz Appreciation Month with a tribute to the music of Cal Tjader, led by vibist James Westfall
+The next installment in this year's series is Sunday, June 11 at 3:00 pm, with a 100th birthday tribute to trumpeter Dizzy Gillespie.

 This year's series is presented with support from Caterpillar Financial Services and Peter & Anne Neff.

 The programs take place on a series of Sunday afternoons.
 All performances are at 3:00 pm in the auditorium at the Frist Center for the Visual Arts, 919 Broadway, Nashville, TN.
 Performances in the series are free and open to the public.
 Each performance is led by a jazz artist intimately familiar with the jazz great being profiled with an outstanding group of supporting musicians.
 Presentations in this year's series are:

 Sunday, June 11 - A 100th Birthday Tribute to Dizzy Gillespie, presented by Jamey Simmons